hishamcse/Simple_Bankist_App/README.md

    user: sm            pin: 4444   <br/>
 </pre>

-Note: This web app is a very simple one as it was made just for pratice.
-So, functionalities are not same as real banks.
+Note: 1.
+This web app is a very simple one as it was made just for pratice.
+So, functionalities are not same as real banks.<br />
+      2. There are 4 currencies for 4 countries available here.
+So, transfer operation does the currency conversion too.